hai-yr/open-source-public-goods-grants-rating-framework/questions.md

 How scalable is the proposed solution?
 Is there a path to financial viability?
 (similar to solvability, the doubling of $ or people working on the solution will solve X% of problem: 0.01 = 0, 100% = 8)

-4. Impact Fit:
+4. Successful execution score:

+Impact/solution fit:

     How does this solution compare to existing or other proposed solutions?

-5. Team:
+Team fit:

     How likely is the team to execute on the proposed solution?

         a.
 Collective experience

         How much experience does the team have as a whole?

         b.
 Industry-specific experience

         Does the team have the necessary background to understand and contribute meaningfully to solutions in the space?

         c.
 Reputation/track record of execution

         Does the team have a record of building and contributing to other projects?

-6. Secondary Impacts:
+5. Secondary Impacts:
 What are any potential secondary impacts of the proposed solution?

+    Deduct points for negative secondary impacts

     Do they align with UN SDG (Sustainable Development Goals)?

-7. Efficiency:
+6. Efficiency:

 What percent of donated funds will go towards building creating the solution vs. administrative/overhead/salaries?
 Is there a transparent way to track this?

+    Multiply total impact score by efficiency